csoeller/pyme-install-docs/PYMEAcquire/IDS-camera-setup.md

 ![IDS version 4.95 What is new](images/IDS-4.95-whats-new.png)

 This suggested that the queue handling functions used in our backends at the moment are obsolete.
 With this hunch I downgraded the software version to 4.93.
-The IDS download section generally has old versions of the software available at the bottom of the list of available downbloads (~16 packages when I had a look).
+The IDS download section generally has old versions of the software available at the bottom of the list of available downloads (~16 packages when I had a look).

 I first needed to uninstall version 4.95 otherwise I could not execute the 4.93 installer.
 There was an `uninst.exe` in the IDS directory which I think I executed.
 But there should also be the ability to use Windows 10 `Apps & features` and select the IDS ueye package for uninstallation.